-Good Newwz Trailer Kick-starts A Meme Fest And We Can't Stop Laughing!
+Good Newwz Trailer Kickstarts Meme Fest And We Can't Stop Laughing!

 The trailer of Good Newwz is already out and netizens are all praises for its lead cast - Akshay Kumar, Kareena Kapoor Khan, Diljit Dosanjh and Kiara Advani.
 The story is about two married couples, who are keen to have babies via IVF and what happens when the doctors goof up with Akshay and Diljit's sperms and transfer Akshay's sperm to Kiara whereas Kareena receives Diljit's sperms and the chaos begins!